 The ultimate goal of an accident reconstruction expert is to uncover the truth about a crash.
 By specifying the elements involved in a crash—such as each vehicle, roadways, obstacles either car encountered, and nearby structures—and the factors that affected the crash, they may be able to figure out exactly which factors caused the collision and how each factor contributes to the drivers’ liability.

 Not every case needs an accident reconstruction expert, but when it’s helpful, it can complete change the course of a trial.
-Evidence is lacking in many personal injury cases, and when it comes down to what they say and what you say, having an expert back up your retelling of events is extremely beneficial.
+Evidence is lacking in many auto wreck cases, and when it comes down to what they say and what you say, having an expert back up your retelling of events is extremely beneficial.

 Generally, the more complex an accident is, the more helpful an accident reconstruction expert is.
 A simple rear-end accident without any confounding factors and with multiple witnesses may not need an expert witness.
 A nighttime crash without any witnesses that occurred in rainy weather and left evidence that could be explained multiple ways could greatly benefit from accident reconstruction.

 In situations like this one, consider the advice of your attorney.
 They know what to expect in court and how strong your case is.
-If they believe an accident reconstruction expert could clear up misunderstandings, add clarity to your case, or provide additional evidence that cements your case, they may suggest it.
+If our Fort Lauderdale car accident lawyers believe an accident reconstruction expert could clear up misunderstandings, add clarity to your case, or provide additional evidence that cements your case, they may suggest it.

 At David I. Fuchs, Injury & Accident Lawyer, P.A., we know what it takes to win a case.
 Our team has plenty of experience with all types of personal injury cases, and we’ll bring that experience and knowledge to your claim.
 From accident reconstruction experts to medical expert witnesses and every other resource we have available, we will always act in your best interests.
 The sooner you begin working with us, the sooner we can start fighting for the compensation you are owed.
-To begin the process and talk about your case with a team member, call us at (954) 568-3636 or contact us online today.
+To begin the process and talk about your case with a team member, reach out to us today.